 Our camp store and open-air snack bar are open!
 Click here to view the menu and hours.

 Directions to local grocery store: Turn right out of Normandy Farms.
 Continue 1 mile to end of West Street, (Union Church on right at this intersection) go straight onto North Grove Street.
 At end of North Grove, take a left onto Route 106.
 About 2 miles on left (at first traffic light) is Super Stop & Shop, a full-size grocery store with a Bank, Gas Station, Liquor Store.

 What if I have to cancel?

 Like you, we are experiencing the impact COVID-19 is having on the world and understand that you may need to change your travel plans.
 Let us first encourage you to change your date if at all possible.
-As a small, family owned and operated business, we would love the opportunity to host you later this season or next and we are happy to make date adjustments at no charge.
+As a small, family owned and operated business, we would love the opportunity to host you later this season or next and we are happy to make date adjustments at no charge with the appropriate notice.
 Our goal has always been to provide you with the finest services and amenities for a truly memorable camping experience and we plan to continue for years to come.